joshuaeckroth/csci221-website/lecture/syllabus.markdown

 See the individual assignments for the grading rubric.
 Homeworks are always out of 5 points.

+### Proficiency exams

+You are required to learn a wide variety of techniques for Linux, git, vim, emacs, etc. I will not lecture about these techniques.
+See the [list of techniques](/guide/proficiency-exams.html).
+You cannot use notes while being examined.

 ### Attendance

 The grading rubric for attendance is as follows, out of 3 points: